Unofficial English Version of the Statutes Approved by the Executive Council

 Academic institutions and learned societies may also become members of the Association.
 If they wish to be represented at the General Assembly, they may appoint one representative, who will enjoy the same rights as a regular member.
 These members (individuals and institutions) constitute the body of active members of the Association.

 The Association also recognizes as nonvoting members benefactors who, in order to support the work and the projects of the Association, make an annual contribution amounting to at least thirty times the fees of a regular member.

-The Executive Council of the Association: The Executive Council of the Association is elected by the General Assembly, which is made up of the members of the Association in attendance, of those absent members who send signed proxies to representatives of their choice, and of those absent members who have voted by electronic ballot according to the procedure established by the Executive Council.
+The Executive Council of the Association: The Executive Council of the Association is elected by the General Assembly, which is made up of the members of the Association in attendance and absent members who have voted by electronic ballot according to the procedure established by the Executive Council.

 The Council of the Association consists of an Honorary Committee of persons chosen by the General Assembly, a President, four Vice-Presidents, two Secretaries-General, three Treasurers, and an Executive committee of eighteen members.
 Sixteen members of the Executive Committee will be elected by the General Assembly.
 Two more members from the remaining slate of candidates will be elected by the Nominating Committee in consultation with the incoming President immediately after the elections and before the presentation of the new Executive Council to the General Assembly.

 The Council, whose members must be members of the Association in good standing, is empowered to act on the most urgent matters during the interval between General Assemblies.
 It controls the management of the Association’s funds and makes financial reports to the General Assemblies.
 In conformity with the Statutes, it undertakes all legal actions in which the Association is engaged.
 Council members shall abstain from voting on their own reports.